Who is the Public Trustee?

 We also help some of Queensland’s most vulnerable and are often appointed as financial administrator for people who have impaired capacity and no one else to help them manage their money.

-We can also help to manage investments and trusts for beneficiaries who are either minors, or have a disability and are Trustee for many trusted philanthropic trusts and organisations, such as the Queensland Community Foundation and the Queensland Aboriginal and Torres Strait Islander Foundation.
+We can also help to manage investments and trusts for beneficiaries who are either minors, or have a disability and are Trustee for many trusted philanthropic trusts and organisations, such as Queensland Gives and the Queensland Aboriginal and Torres Strait Islander Foundation.

 As a self-funded organisation, this means we receive no government funding, and while we are able to offer free will-making services, we charge reasonable and transparent fees and charges for all other services.